 It’s always interesting to see the words people use to describe their own experiences.
 One contributor wrote that “If I hadn’t self-harmed, I doubt I’d have coped, and would have probably successfully committed suicide.”
 Another, writing as a survivor of someone lost to suicide, expresses concern about the term “committed suicide,” and spoke to the stigma that’s associated with being a suicide survivor.

-It’s remarkable that a group of contributors can have lived through so much and chosen to turn away from the safety of silence and be vulnerable by share their stories and poetry and visual art.
+It’s remarkable that a group of contributors can have lived through so much and chosen to turn away from the safety of silence and be vulnerable by sharing their stories and poetry and visual art.

 As Maria wrote in her final message, “Like one candle lighting another, our stories spread hope.”

 A Silent Scream was actually published earlier this year, but I didn’t read it until now, as I was waiting for the release of the Kindle edition.
 I hadn’t seen any of the other contributors’ pieces before this, and they were impressive.
 I’m not just saying that because I’m biased; this is really a great book.

-The Silent Scream is available on Amazon.
+The Silent Scream is available on Amazon (affiliate link).
 Profits from the sale of this book will go to the charity Heads On (Sussex Partnership NHS Foundation Trust).